tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 Existing registries have a note on the meaning of the recommended column.
-For the registries discussed in the subsequent sections this note is updated with a sentence describing the 'D' vaue as follows:
+For the registries discussed in the subsequent sections this note is updated with a sentence describing the "D" vaue as follows:

 Note: